vmware-archive/resource-images/README.md

 ### `/tmp/resource/check`: Check for new sources.

 A resource type's `/check` script is invoked to detect new sources.
 It is given a current source as a point of reference on stdin.
+Note that the given source may be missing the precise version, if for example this is the first time the resource has been used.

 For example, here's what the input for a `git` resource may look like: